-Have you ever wondered if you had too many bank accounts?
+Have you ever wondered if you had the right number — and type — of bank accounts?
 Well, you’re not alone.

 If you’re like me, you have a daily checking account, a savings account, and maybe an account at another bank to avoid overseas ATM withdrawals fees.
-Add to that another savings account for a big-ticket item, like that house we might finally buy, and you might be left confused — and with one too many accounts.
+Add to that another savings account for a big-ticket item, like that house we might finally buy, and you might be left confused.
 And things get even more complicated if you’re a full-time freelancer or own your own business.

 We sat down with some experts and asked their advice on just how many bank accounts you should have — and why.